creativewave/react-utils/README.md

 | shadow       | offsetX, offsetY, blur, spread, opacity                        |
 | shadow-inset | offsetX, offsetY, blur, thresold, opacity                      |

-All prop types are numbers or strings representing numbers, except for the `blend` prop of the noise filter.
+All prop types are numbers, or strings representing numbers, except for the `blend` prop of the noise filter, which should be a CSS blend mode value (string).

-Lightness always default to 0, ie. no white or black mixed in, and opacity always default to 0.5.
+Lightness always default to 0, ie. with no white or black mixed in, and opacity always default to 0.5.

 Using a single filter effect (it should not have a `in` or `result` prop):